How Garlic Can Help Fight The Common Cold + Other Remedies

 All in all, garlic is a healthy, natural ingredient that can certainly manage and possibly prevent—but not necessarily treat—cold and flu symptoms.

 Garlic and your immune system.

 "Garlic has many compounds that are active in modulating the immune system," integrative immunologist Heather Moday, M.D., tells mbg.
 Most of these properties, like antioxidants, help manage inflammation by fighting free radicals.
-In this sense, the antioxidants in garlic are protective against cardiovascular disease and metabolic syndrome, Moday says.
+In this sense, the antioxidants in garlic are protective1 against cardiovascular disease and metabolic syndrome, Moday says.

 The other compounds help activate immune cells, including macrophages, lymphocytes, natural killer cells, and dendritic cells.
 "The job of these immune cells is to kill foreign invaders in the body, such as viruses and bacteria," Gedroic explains.